enkidevs/curriculum/python/python-core/meet-python/python-versions.md

 print 'Python 2'
 ```

-Python 3 treats `print` as a function rather than a statement, so you must pass items that you want printed in parentheses.

-Some programmers still use versions of Python 2, with 2.7 being the last major release.

-Since the start of 2020 Python HQ are no longer working on improvements to Python 2 and have advised everyone to switch over to Python 3.
+Since the start of 2020 Python maintaners are no longer working on improvements to Python 2 and have advised everyone to switch over to Python 3.

 ---